peartreegames/blocky-world-editor/README.md

 | 1-4 | Brush Size |
 | +/- | Increase/Decrease Brush Size |

+## Inspector Selection

+Hold `ctrl` when selecting an item from the palette to display it in the inspector.

 ## Notes

 BlockyObjects have a "allowRandomRotation" flag, when using RandomRotation in the editor only those set will be rotated, otherwise will be set to the current rotation (or BlockyParentSetter's rotation).